ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/Instructions/SQLR_Instructions.md

 3. Now CD to the **SQLR** directory and run the following command, inserting your server name (or "." if you are on the same machine as the SQL server)
 ```
-.\Campaign_Management.ps1 -ServerName "Server Name" -DBName "Campaign_Management"
+.\Campaign_Management.ps1 -ServerName "Server Name" -DBName "Campaign"
 ```
 4. Answer the prompts...**MORE HERE WALK THROUGH EACH PROMPT**

-22. Once the PowerShell script has run, log into the SQL Server to view all the datasets that have been created in the `CampaignManagement` database.
+22. Once the PowerShell script has completed, log into the SQL Server to view all the datasets that have been created in the `CampaignManagement` database.
 Hit `Refresh` if necessary.
  <br/>
  <img src="../Images/alltables.png" width="30%">